jncc/datahub/README.md

 JNCC Datahub
 ============

-This is a proof-of-concept Datahub app.
+This is the JNCC Datahub app.

 Development
 -----------